These are the two main research projects I am currently working on:

 The project adopts a comparative approach to examine the externalization of migration management.
 It focuses on two regions, Europe and North America, that represent two of the most popular destinations of global migratory flows and that are at the vanguard in the development of remote control policies.
 The project foregrounds the similarities and the differences between the two regions in terms of migratory dynamics and the policy responses deployed to manage them.
 The book also addresses the transatlantic dimensions of these phenomena, taking into consideration issues such as inter-regional mobility, the ongoing policy cooperation between European and North American governments, and the policy diffusion taking place between the two regions.

 As a complex and ever evolving regional organization operating in an environment still dominated by states, the European Union (EU) faces formidable challenges in becoming an autonomous foreign policy actor, challenges that recent political and economic troubles affecting the European continent have rendered even more acute.
 In this research project I seek to shed new light on the origins, features and underlying dynamics characterizing a significant yet still poorly understood component of the EU’s ongoing efforts to raise its international profile, namely the organization’s quest to project a coherent and stable identity on the world stage.
-To the extent that this identify is now being challenged by a serious global financial crisis, the proposed research project is particularly pressing.

 Since the 1990s the European Union has taken advantage of its newly acquired competences in foreign policy matters to expand its global presence.
 The EU has been involved in a variety of international activities traditionally performed by states – from negotiating agreements with third countries, to carrying out civilian and military missions abroad and managing diplomatic delegations around the world.
 EU policy-makers have realized, however, that in order to improve its international status and visibility, the European Union needs to project a compelling vision of what it stands for and what distinguishes it from other members of the international community.
 The definition of this ‘international identity’ has become a core component of EU foreign policy strategy, and has been explicitly mentioned in key legal documents and in other policy initiatives of the last two decades.